MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L05_Build_dashboard.md

 2. Open **Common Data Services Default Solution**.

-3. Click on the **Knowledge Admin Model-Driven application**.
+3. Click on the **Knowledge Admin** model-driven application.
 The app designer should open.

 4. Select **Dashboards**.